dcsndevs/exam-practice/README.md

 -Brave
 -Mozilla Firefox
 The output was similar on all these browsers except on Mozilla Firefox, where the fonts appeared darker and were therefore, better viewed in terms of clarity and contrast.
+I had about 5 alert boxes pop out in the course of using the application, but I discovered that browsers like Mozilla Firefox reacted differently and sometimes cause errors.
+Therefore, reduced the alert instance to two and used display blocks instead.

 ### Google PageSpeed Insights:
 Google PageSpeed Insights was used to test the speed of the website and various issues were highlighted which was followed by subsequent adjustments.